p-lr/MapCompose/Readme.md

 }
 ```

-MapView shows only the visible part of a tiled map, and supports flinging, dragging, scaling, and
+MapCompose shows only the visible part of a tiled map, and supports flinging, dragging, scaling, and
 rotating.
 It's also possible to add markers and paths.

 This project holds the source code of this library, plus a demo app (which is useful to get started).